nilguncelik/nilguncelik.github.io/_posts/javascript/2014-04-15-5-javascript-functions-immediately-invoked-function-expressions.md

 (function(){ /* code */ }()); // Crockford recommends this one
 (function(){ /* code */ })(); // But this one works just as well
 ```

-Because the point of the parens or coercing operators is

 - It is mandatory to use parens to disambiguate between function expressions and function declarations.
 If you are to specify a name for the IIFE function you should use parens to prevent the parser throwing a SyntaxError.
 This is due to the following rules:
     - Parens placed after an expression indicate that the expression is a function to be invoked.